Real-life cases, data encryption, and testimonials using RFID and NFC technology

 Technology used: TrusTrace platform for traceability and transparency

-Objective: Ensure complete supply chain visibility to comply with the ESPR and facilitate textile passports.
+Objective: To ensure complete supply chain visibility to comply with the ESPR and facilitate textile passports.

 Application: